Atomic absorption spectroscopy: Cold-vapor atomization

-Spectrometers for CS AAS

-When a continuum radiation source is used for AAS, a high-resolution monochromator is required.
-The resolution must be equal to or better than the half-width of an atomic absorption line (about 2 pm) in order to avoid loss of sensitivity and linearity of the calibration graph.
-Research with high-resolution (HR) CS AAS was pioneered by the groups of O'Haver and Harnly in the US, who also developed the (until recently) only simultaneous multi-element spectrometer for this technique.
-The breakthrough, however, came when the group of Becker-Ross in Berlin, Germany, built a spectrometer entirely designed for HR-CS AAS.
-The first commercial equipment for HR-CS AAS was introduced by Analytik Jena (Jena, Germany) at the beginning of the 21st century, based on the design proposed by Becker-Ross and Florek.
-These spectrometers use a compact double monochromator with a prism pre-monochromator and an echelle grating monochromator for high resolution.
-A linear charge-coupled device (CCD) array with 200 pixels is used as the detector.
-The second monochromator does not have an exit slit; hence the spectral environment at both sides of the analytical line becomes visible at high resolution.
-As typically only 3–5 pixels are used to measure the atomic absorption, the other pixels are available for correction purposes.
-One of these corrections is for lamp flicker noise, which is independent of wavelength, resulting in measurements with very low noise level; other corrections are for background absorption, to be discussed further.

 Background absorption and background correction

 The relatively small number of atomic absorption lines (compared to atomic emission lines) and their narrow width (a few pm) make spectral overlap rare; there are only few examples known that an absorption line from one element will overlap with another.
 Molecular absorption, in contrast, is much broader, so that it is more likely that some molecular absorption band will overlap with an atomic line.
 This kind of absorption might be caused by un-dissociated molecules of concomitant elements of the sample or by flame gases.
 We have to distinguish between the spectra of di-atomic molecules, which exhibit a pronounced fine structure, and those of larger (usually tri-atomic) molecules that don't show such fine structure.
 Another source of background absorption, particularly in ET AAS, is scattering of the primary radiation at particles that are generated in the atomization stage, when the matrix could not be removed sufficiently in the pyrolysis stage.

 All these phenomena, molecular absorption and radiation scattering, can result in artificially high absorption and an improperly high (erroneous) calculation for the concentration or mass of the analyte in the sample.
 There are several techniques available to correct for background absorption, and they are significantly different for LS AAS and HR-CS AAS.